Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Proposed Method

 \subsection{The SSL feature extraction and matching module}

-The SSL feature matching module primarily operates in two stages: 1) extracting compact features from audio, and 2) replacing the extracted features in the source utterance with those from the reference utterances.
-In the first stage, numerous powerful self-supervised learning (SSL) models can accomplish this task.
-Following kNN-VC \cite{knnvc_interspeech23}, we adopt the pre-trained WavLM-Large encoder \cite{chen2022wavlm} to extract SSL features from audio.
-WavLM is a self-supervised model that jointly learns masked speech prediction and denoising.
-Upon training, it can tackle full-stack downstream speech tasks such as speaker verification, speech separation, and speech recognition.
-In \cite{knnvc_interspeech23}, it is discovered that the 6th layer of WavLM effectively maps frames of the same phoneme closer to each other than to different phonemes.
-Hence, replacement operated on these features ensures that the output voice retains the source content while altering only speaker characteristics.
-Regarding the matching strategy, we employ the kNN method.
-For each source SSL feature, we search for the $K$ nearest SSL features in the reference matching pool and use the average of these $K$ features for replacement.
-In order to improve the accuracy of the matching process, we employ the mean of the last 5 layers from WavLM-Large for matching, while utilizing the 6th layer for synthesis.
-This decision is motivated by the fact that the last 5 layers contain a greater amount of discriminative content information\cite{chen2022wavlm, lin2022utility}, thereby enhancing the matching accuracy.
+The SSL feature matching module consists of two stages: 1) extracting compact features from audio, and 2) replacing the extracted features in the source utterance with those from the reference utterances.
+In the first stage, we follow the methodology of kNN-VC and adopt the pre-trained WavLM-Large encoder \cite{chen2022wavlm} to extract SSL features from audio.
+WavLM is a self-supervised model that jointly learns masked speech prediction and denoising, enabling it to tackle full-stack downstream speech tasks such as speaker verification, speech separation, and speech recognition.

+It has been discovered that the 6th layer of WavLM efficiently maps frames of the same phoneme closer in feature space compared to frames of different phonemes.
+Notably, this layer also preserves the speaker's timbre information, making it valuable for voice conversion\cite{knnvc_interspeech23}.
+Hence, replacement on these features ensures that the output voice retains the source content while only altering speaker characteristics.
+Regarding the matching strategy, we employ the kNN method, searching for the $K$ nearest SSL features in the reference matching pool and averaging these $K$ features for replacement.
+To improve the accuracy of the matching process, we employ the mean of the last 5 layers from WavLM-Large for matching, while utilizing the 6th layer for synthesis.
+This decision is motivated by the fact that the last 5 layers contain more discriminative content information\cite{chen2022wavlm, lin2022utility}, thereby enhancing the matching accuracy.